 Table 2.
 The 22 signature genes that are specifically expressed in both RPE in mouse and in human.
-Derived from a comparison between our "Mouse RPE signature genes" dataset (this study) and two (modified) studies on the human RPE transcriptome .
+Derived from a comparison between our "Mouse RPE signature genes" dataset (this study) and two (modified) studies on the human RPE transcriptome ^{12,15}.
 We show the gene symbol, genbank ID for both species and the GO annotation of each gene. (continued)

-J '

-Gene Symbol Genbank ID Mus Musculus Genbank Homo Sapiens

-Zinc transporter, wh nich is a cofactor for hundreds of enzyme es and therefore normal cell function.

-SLC6A13 NM_144512 NM_016615

-Encodes a sodium- and chloride-dependent GABA transpor rter [GAT2]

-SLC6A20 NM_139142 NM_020208

-Encodes an amino a substances across c ediates the transport of small hydrophilic

-SLC7A10 NM_017394 NM_019849

-Encodes an amino a several other neutra ediates high-affinity transport of D-serine and

-SPOCK1 NM_009262 NM_004598

-Encodes he protein chains. core of a seminal plasma proteoglycan containing chondroitin- and heparin-sulfate

-SULF1 NM_172294 NM_015170

-modulate the activity if heparan sulfate, entiation and migration. thereby influencing the regulation of cell growth,

-TMEM27 NM_020626 NM_020665

-binds to amino acid d transporters and regulates their express sion on the plasma membrane

-TMEM56 NM_178936 NM_152487

-function unknown

-TRPM3 NM_001035246 NM_206948

-~ ily of transient receptor potential channe ar calcium signaling and homeostasis. els.
+Gene Symbol Genbank ID Mus Musculus Genbank Homo Sapiens Zinc transporter, which n is a cofactor for hundreds of enzymes and therefore normal cell function.
+SLC6A13 NM_144512 NM_016615 Encodes a sodium- and d chloride-dependent GABA transporter [GA Π2] SLC6A20 NM_139142 NM_020208 Encodes an amino acio substances across cell d transmembrane transporter that mediates membranes. the transport of small hydrophilic SLC7A10 NM_017394 NM_019849 Encodes an amino acio several other neutral ar transmembrane transporter that mediates mino acids. high-affinity transport of D-serine and SPOCK1 NM_009262 NM_004598 Encodes he protein co chains. re of a seminal plasma proteoglycan contair ning chondroitin- and heparin-sulfate SULF1 NM_172294 NM_015170 Enzyme which can mo proliferation, differentia dulate the activity if heparan sulfate, thereb ation and migration. y influencing the regulation of cell growth, TMEM27 NM_020626 NM_020665 binds to amino acid tra ansporters and regulates their expression on the plasma membrane TMEM56 NM_178936 NM_152487 function unknown TRPM3 NM_001035246 NM_206948 Belongs to the family of of transient receptor potential channels.
 TRP channels are cation-selective channels

 In addition, we studied the molecular networks that were assigned to both the "Mouse" and "Human" "high RPE gene expression" datasets.
 Functions annotated to these datasets on a network level were more or less comparable (~75% overlap).
 The annotated functions included developmental disorders, hereditary disorders, small molecule/drug metabolism and cellular movement and maintenance.
 For an overview of the 10 most important networks for the "Mouse high RPE gene expression" dataset and the "Human high RPE gene expression" dataset, and to see which networks overlap, see S3 Table and S4 Table.
 For illustrative purpose we included an example of such a network (S3 Fig.).
-For additional support of our findings in Ingenuity we also included a functional enrichment pathway analysis (KEGG analysis) in Webgestalt.
+For additional support of our findings in Ingenuity we also included a functional enrichment pathway analysis (KEGG analysis) in Webgestalt16.
 This gives approximately the same results (S5 Table).